Disco Elysium: Release

 Disco Elysium was first released for Windows on 15 October 2019.
 The macOS version was released on 27 April 2020.
 One of the first translations that ZA/UM published was the Chinese version, which was released in March 2020.
-Its release had to bypass the typical approval process needed to release games in China, since Disco Elysium's content did not meet the Chinese governmental standards due to its violence and sexual content.
-After its release, reviews left by Chinese players indicated that they were drawn to the game, as they appreciated many of its ideological aspects.
+Its release had to bypass the typical approval process needed to release games in China, since Disco Elysium's content did not meet the Chinese governmental standards due to its violence, sexual content and critique of ideologies.
+After its release, reviews left by Chinese players indicated that they were drawn to the game, as they appreciated many of its political aspects.
 In May 2020, ZA/UM released an update that improved some of the game's performance on lower-end hardware, as well as adding support for additional language translations, which are being developed by the community and by the localisation firm Testronic Labs.

 After its original release, Kurvitz announced plans for an expansion for the game as well as a full sequel.
 In addition, a tabletop RPG based on the systems the game used, tentatively titled You Are Vapor, was also announced, with Kurvitz also announcing plans to translate his novel Sacred and Terrible Air into English, which narratively takes place 20 years after the events of Disco Elysium.
 In June 2020, it was announced that ZA/UM had partnered with production company dj2 Entertainment to develop a television series based on the game.
 ZA/UM launched a limited edition clothing and artwork line, Atelier, in March 2021, featuring pieces based on the game.